Wididit/Wididit-doc/server/clientapi.rst

 author

-        The entry must have been created by the given :ref:`usermask`.
+        The entry must have been created by the given :ref:`userid`.

         If you supply this parameter twice (or more), it will act as a `OR` clause.